 I am not a handyman at all but let you know how easy this was, I built it in my apartment with a hand saw and a drill.

-I drilled two screws into onto each of the sides a total of 8 screws.
+I drilled two screws onto each of the sides a total of 8 screws.

-I used a 7/8 ” spade drill bit for the shank whole, a nice snug fit.
+I used a 7/8 ” spade drill bit for the shank hole, a nice snug fit.

 I also made the same size hole for the Co2 line on the side, my plan was to a male shank on both ends to make that work.

 - Affordable -$175-$400 (You can always find a used one on craigslist for super cheap)